Laura Ferguson, PhD, SM, MA

 Telephone: (323) 442-7235

-Laura Ferguson is an assistant professor of preventive medicine at the University of Southern California and the director of the Program on Global Health & Human Rights at the USC Institute on Inequalities in Global Health.
+Laura Ferguson is an associate professor of population and public health sciences at the University of Southern California, the director of the Program on Global Health & Human Rights and the director of research at the USC Institute on Inequalities in Global Health.

-Her research focuses on understanding and addressing health system and societal factors affecting the uptake of health services, and developing the evidence base of how attention to human rights can improve health outcomes.
+Her research focuses on understanding and addressing health system and societal factors affecting health and the uptake of health services as well as developing the evidence base of how attention to human rights can improve health outcomes.
+She is interested in innovative methodologies to better understand how societal-level interventions can improve health, and she has carried out many large-scale evaluations with this aim.
 She collaborates with a range of United Nations agencies as well as foundations, universities and non-governmental organizations in different countries.
-She has spent extended periods of time in low-income countries, primarily sub-Saharan Africa, collaborating with partners, helping to build the capacity of her local colleagues and designing and managing research and projects to tackle a range of issues including HIV/AIDS, sexual and reproductive health and child health.
+She has spent extended periods of time living and working in low-income countries, primarily in sub-Saharan Africa.
+Her work focuses primarily on HIV, sexual and reproductive health and child health.

-She is also an associate editor for the journal Reproductive Health Matters.
+She is also an associate editor for Sexual and Reproductive Health Matters and the American Journal of Public Health.

 Laura Ferguson earned her SM in population and international health from the Harvard University School of Public Health and her PhD from the London School of Hygiene & Tropical Medicine.